rmit-s3599773-William-Crawford/Odd-Jobs/README.md

 # Spring Boot Java and React JS Application start up

-This project uses Webpack alongside Maven to build and run.
+This project uses Maven alongside Webpack to build, and can be run on Google Cloud App Engine

 ## Install JDK, Maven, and Google Cloud SDK